Kearlay/research/README.md

 This contains useful preprocessing steps to implement spatio-temporal pattern recognition on raw eeg data.
 Based on Scikit-learn and MNE pacakges.

+# eeg_import.py

+Functions defined to extract data from .edf file format using MNE package.

 # eeg_data_downloads.py

 Executing this code will generate folders and start downloading PhysioNet data into them.